civiform/docs/docs/it-manual/sre-playbook/terraform-deploy-system.md

 1. Fork the [civiform-deploy](https://github.com/civiform/civiform-deploy) repo to your organization via the GitHub webpage.
 1. Clone the repo onto the machine you are deploying from.
 Ideally, this would be a shared instance that multiple people can log onto.
 1. Find the version that you want to deploy on [Github](https://github.com/civiform/civiform/releases).
 1. Copy the [`civiform_config.example.sh`](https://github.com/civiform/civiform-deploy/blob/main/civiform_config.example.sh) into `civiform_config.sh` and fill out the missing values.
-You can get a sense of required values depending on your cloud provider by looking at [staging-azure](https://github.com/civiform/civiform-staging-deploy/blob/main/azure_staging_civiform_config.sh) or [staging-aws](https://github.com/civiform/civiform-staging-deploy/blob/main/aws_staging_civiform_config.sh) configs.
+You can get a sense of required values depending on your cloud provider by looking at [staging-aws](https://github.com/civiform/civiform-staging-deploy/blob/main/aws_staging_civiform_config.sh) configs.
 1. Run `bin/doctor` and install the dependencies.
 1. Run `bin/setup`.
 What to expect:
     * Takes 5-10 minutes to run.